The London East End Food tour is one of many London walking tours and takes place in the Spitalfields district of Central and East London.

 The English Restaurant: 50-52 Brushfield Street, E1 6AG

 A short walk later and we came to our second stop, that was a family business located in a 17th century listed property that had survived the Great Fire of London.
-The speciality of the restaurant is British Classics and there is nothing more British than Bread and Butter pudding, made from ingredients sourced locally.
+The speciality of the restaurant is British Classics and there is no more traditional London food than Bread and Butter pudding, made from ingredients sourced locally.

 Our tour host informed us that the restoration of this building was the trigger that started the revitalisation of the Spitalfields and Shoreditch areas.
 It has gone from being ‘the dirty little secret’, low rent slum like neighbourhoods of London, to a hub for creatives and young professionals.